“Back Forty” Research Garden

 The Waco Downtown Farmers Market opened in Nov.
 2011.
 The McLennan County Master Gardeners were invited to participate and had their first Education Tent in January 2012.
 The Master Gardeners now host a tent each second Saturday of the month from 9 a.m.- 1 p.m.
 There is a variety of horticulture handouts, free “seed of the month” handout, educational demonstrations, occasional children’s activity, and Ask A Master Gardener to answer your gardening concerns.

-Project Coordinators: Penny Gifford, Rianna Alvarado-Palmer, Jeanette Kelly, John Sponenberg
+Project Coordinators: Penny Gifford, Rianna Alvarado-Palmer, Jeanette Kelly, Robin Liebe, and John Sponenberg

 Woodway Elementary Green Classroom